vincoss/glut/README.md

 Threads 				| Number of threads to run the test.
 Count 					| Number of test interations.
 Count takes predence over DurationMilliseconds.
 DurationMilliseconds 	| Run test for number of milliseconds.
 IntervalMilliseconds 	| Run request every milliseconds.
-(NOT Implemented).
 ProjectName 			| Test project name.
 ProjectRunId 			| Test project run id.
 Set only if you want to run multiple GlutCli runers and save results against same project and runID.
 Keep default to '0' will automatically increament during data persistence.
 PersistResults 			| Persist changes into the database.
 Results can be viewed through GlutSvr project web site.